Ranji Trophy: Karun Nair chills with camera after scoring 328

-Karnataka's 23-year-old middle order batsman takes a break and tries his hand at photography
+Karnataka's 23-year-old middle order batsman Karun Nair entered the record books as the highest run-getter in a Ranji Trophy final; takes a break and tries his hand at photography

 Karnataka's Karun Nair entered the record books as the highest run-getter in a Ranji Trophy final, surpassing Gul Mohammad's 319 for Baroda against Holkar in 1946-47 against Tamil Nadu at the Wankhade Stadium yesterday.

 Behind the camera: After scoring a triple ton, Karnataka's Karun Nair borrows a scorer's DSLR camera to take some pictures of his team-mates in action at Wankhede Stadium yesterday.
 Pic/Suresh KK